KPCOFGS/ArcGIS_ExperienceBuilder_LABINS_Map/README.md

 5. Wait and then it will be imported to your computer

 ## Map Breakdown
+* Main map: The main map, consists of clickable data points
 * Overview Map: an overview map
 * Coordinates: Upon clicking on the map, it will tell you about the coordinates of that place
 * Menu: A collection of other widgets